nurgasemetey/nurgasemetey.github.io/_posts/spring-data-redis-clustered-performance-issues/2024-02-01-spring-data-redis-clustered-performance-issues.md

 # Unexpected performance with pipelining

-So I run pipelining and was shocked to see following
+So I ran pipelining and was shocked to see following

 ![alt text](/assets/img/spring-data-redis-clustered-performance-issues/image-1.png)

 These were huge numbers.

-Suspecting that it was related with pipelining, I tried to run `GETBIT`s in plain for loop and saw that something was happening with pipeline.
+Suspecting that it was related with pipelining, I tried to ran `GETBIT`s in plain for loop and saw that something was happening with pipeline.

 ![alt text](/assets/img/spring-data-redis-clustered-performance-issues/image-2.png)